shsagir/play-area-sync/docs/install-craft-3-uni.md

 ## Intro

-We are super excited about Craft 3!
-However, if you plan to launch new Craft sites within the next weeks you should go with the current stable version.
-[Here is the install guide for Craft 2](/install-craft-2-uni).
-If you are curious about the future this is the place to be.
+Please mind, the official Craft 3 stable release is expected for 2018/04/04.
+If you don't feel confident using a pre-release [head over to the Craft 2.6 install guide](/install-craft-2-uni).

 ## Get ready